koraytugay/koraytugay.github.io/content/various/maven.md

 </project>
 ```

-Try building the project with `-P dev` and `-P prod` to see the difference for yourself!
+Try building the project with `-P dev` and `-P prod` to see the difference for yourself.

 ## Settings
 Start by reading the [Settings Reference](https://maven.apache.org/settings.html).